cody-greene/eslint-config/readme.md

 - [one-var-declaration-per-line](#one-var-declaration-per-line)<a name='one-var-declaration-per-line'></a> Use one `var/let/const` declaration per variable

 > Why?
-It's easier to add/remove variables without messing with commas
+It's easier to add/remove variables without messing with commas.
-> v8 will de-optimize any blocks containing `let foo, bar` (but not `var foo, bar`)
+> Also, v8 will de-optimize any blocks containing `let foo, bar` (but not `var foo, bar`)

 ```javascript
 // bad